rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2025-08.md

 [field-projections]: https://rust-lang.github.io/rust-project-goals/2025h2/field-projections.html

 We also had a design meeting on [Field Projections][field-projections].
-When you have a type behind e.g. `Box` or `Rc`, you can access its field "directly" as if the wrapper/pointer type wasn't there:
+When you have a type behind a `&` or `&mut` reference, you can access its field "directly" as if the pointer type wasn't there:

 ```rust
 struct Position {